slavabdev/cookbook_ms3/README.md

 <h2 align="center"><a href="https://ibb.co/M5Rf9WT"><img src="https://i.ibb.co/LhCrvbw/food-screenshot.png" alt="food-screenshot" border="0"></a><h2 align="center">

 ### **Legend**:
-This is a website of **Easy Peasy recipes**  – for people who like to cook, eat and share their recipes with the public and supposed to be clear and user-friendly as well as responsive for different types of devices.
+This is a website of **Easy Peasy recipes**  – for people who like to cook, eat and share their recipes with the public, and supposed to be clear and user-friendly as well as responsive for different types of devices.

 ### Core audience of the website (CA):
 -  People who love to cook and always looking for new recipes online;